-5.1.18 Deliberately delaying the play
+5.18 Deliberately delaying the play

-If a team deliberately delays the play of a game the referee may award a warning and thereafter time-penalties.
-(The player committing the last delay is the player to be given the penalty).
-If necessary, playing time may be extended (3.1.9).
-The referees shall grant the teams reasonable time to swim to their positions, to correct equipment when it has been disarranged by the opponents, etc. Referees are advised to be flexible regarding substitutions when a team has had an injury
+If a team deliberately delays the play of a match the referee may award a warning and thereafter time-penalties.
+The player committing the last delay is the player to be given the penalty.
+If necessary, playing time may be extended (3.1.8 Extension of playing time).

+The referees shall grant the teams reasonable time to swim to their positions, to correct equipment when it has been disarranged by the opponents, etc. Referees are advised to be flexible regarding substitutions when a team has had an injury player, or whenever the situations call for it.